harsha-simhadri/big-ann-benchmarks/neurips23/filter/faiss/README.md

 - otherwise use the IVFFlat based index

+Note that the optimal threshold also depends on the target accuracy (since the IVFFlat is not exact, when a higher accuracy is desired), see https://github.com/harsha-simhadri/big-ann-benchmarks/pull/105#issuecomment-1539842223 .

 ## Code layout

 The code is in faiss.py, with performance critical parts implemented in C++ and wrapped with SWIG in `bow_id_selector.swig`.